Get MTD for Income Tax ready

 8. Call in the lawyers

 Legal action becomes an option when debt collectors can't recover your money.
-Consult a solicitor who specialises in debt recovery to understand your options.
+Consult a solicitor who specialises in debt recovery.

 The type of legal action depends on your debtor's business structure: